tuhinsahai/tuhinsahai.github.io/index.md

 The above bio can be found in third person [here](https://tuhinsahai.github.io/thirdpersonbio)

 ### Honors and awards
+- Keynote speaker for Mathematical and Computational Foundations of Digital Twins, 2025
+- Keynote speaker National Academy of Engineering (NAE) Section-9 Minisymposium Event, 2025
 - Named to DARPA ISAT study group, 2025
 - Invited Talk at the Quantum Tech Congress, Boston MA, 2019
 - 2014 Grainger Award by the Grainger Foundation and the National Academy of Engineering (NAE)